 Subsequent Events

-Subsequent events have been evaluated through June 15, 2022, which is the date the financial statements were available to be issued.
-See Note 12 for an event that met the criteria for disclosure in the financial statements.
+Subsequent events have been evaluated through June 14, 2023, which is the date the financial statements were available to be issued.
+There were no events that met the criteria for recognition or disclosure in the financial statements.

 Tax Positions